 Germans balance a pair of umlauts over the ‘u’ of this city’s name, so don’t be surprised that you’ll see Düsseldorf written on signs and departure boards when you’re in the country.
 Over 590,000 people live here, the capital of North Rhine-Westphalia.
 With more than 17.8 million inhabitants it’s by far Germany’s most populous state.

 Locals suggest the exchange of ideas from so many minds and the multiculturality of the region helps account for the vibrancy of their city.
-They also joke that staying ahead of neighbouring Cologne, with whose residents they share a long-standing rivalry, is driving them onwards to bigger and better things.
+They also joke that staying ahead of neighbouring Cologne, with whose residents they share a long-standing rivalry, is driving them onward to bigger and better things.

 Germany’s sixth most popular city

 If you like to consult facts and figures before travelling, you might be interested in knowing Dusseldorf was the sixth most popular city in Germany last year.
 The city totted up a total of 1.85 million overnight stays by international visitors.

 Many more guests spent a day in the city before moving on to stay elsewhere.
 Estimates suggest more than four million foreign visitors walked the streets of Dusseldorf in 2014.

 Cafes and restaurants in Dusseldorf’s Altstadt

 The narrow streets of the Altstadt (Old Town) are a popular draw for the region’s residents as well as sightseers from further afield.
 The lanes of the historic city centre are dotted with 260 restaurants and bars, meaning it is both literally and metaphorically a good place to get an initial taste of Dusseldorf.